-- 3 tablespoons of Kaluha (a coffee flavoured rum liquor from Mexico – available in all good supermarkets)
+- 3 tablespoons of Kahlua (a coffee flavoured rum liquor from Mexico – available in all good supermarkets)

 - A handful of chopped pistachios to garnish

-- Place the sultanas and Kalhua in a small saucepan and heat gently for about 5 minutes until the alcohol burns off and the sultanas absorb all the liquid.
+- Place the sultanas and Kahlua in a small saucepan and heat gently for about 5 minutes until the alcohol burns off and the sultanas absorb all the liquid.
 Leave to cool.